aimms/how-to/Articles/310/310-gss-ui-for-specialists.rst

     #.
 The uploaded sessions

 #.
-In the orange rectangles in the lower right there is an upload and a download button for error data.
+In the orange rectangles in the lower right, there is an upload and a download button for error data.

     #.
 The download button is intended to be used by the end-user that wants to share an error report with the data and model specialists in her team.